Skip to main content Skip to footer

 Finally, we're adding some styling changes to the FlexGrid itself.
 FlexGrid style changes must be included in the styles.css file.
 If you try to make any style changes directly in the component that utilizes FlexGrid's CSS file, the changes will not be applied.

-Here, we're adding a little more space to the cells of the datagrid and making our column headers more defined.
-We're also adding some styling to cells that will have tooltips appended to them and make them display when a user hovers over the cell.
+Here, we'll add a little more space to the cells of the datagrid and make our column headers more defined.
+We're also adding some styling to cells that will have tooltips appended to them and enabling them to display when a user hovers over the cell.

 Don't worry too much about that now.
-I'll touch on that once we get to implementing our tooltips.
+We'll touch on that once we implement our tooltips.

 To round out our styling section, we will set up the layout for our dashboard.
 To do this, we'll be making use of a CSS grid.
 This will allow our dashboard to be responsive, formatting itself properly no matter the device it is opened on.
 Open up your app.component.css file and include the following: